The Committee pays close attention to prerequisites when reviewing all GIR subjects.

 3.3 HASS Subjects

-Proposals for new HASS GIR subjects and for substantial changes to existing HASS GIR subjects are submitted to the Subcommittee on the HASS Requirement (SHR), which in turn forwards proposals to the CoC for final review.
+Proposals for new HASS GIR subjects and for substantial changes to existing HASS GIR subjects are reviewed and approved by the Subcommittee on the HASS Requirement (SHR), which in turn forwards proposals to the CoC for final review.
 Proposals for communication-intensive HASS subjects (CI-H, CI-HW) are also reviewed and approved by the Subcommittee on the Communication Requirement (SOCR) prior to CoC review.

 3.4 Restricted Electives in Science and Technology (REST) Subjects